fmidev/smartmet-plugin-download/README.md

 <pre><code>param=name1,name2,...,nameN </code></pre>

-### Regular parameter names
+### Regular querydata parameter names

-Regular QueryData parameter names such as Temperature, WindSpeedMS are are recognized as it  is.
+Regular QueryData parameter names such as Temperature and WindSpeedMS are recognized as is.

-### Numeric parameters
+### Numeric querydata parameters
 QueryData numbers are allowed as parameter identifiers.
 The QueryData parameters can be fetched using qdinfo.
 For example, the QueryDataid, 1, referes to the "air_pressure_at_sea_level", which has standardname "air_pressure_at_sea_level" and a longname  "Air pressure at sea level".

+### Grid parameters
+FMI-name format parameter names are used when fetching grid data.
+See [Data sources](#data-sources)

 ## Time control
 There are three basic methods for extracting/accessing the data with timestamps: